ygatelet/confyg/README.md

-# Confyg
+# Weldyn

-The Confyg package implements the `YamlConfigurableModel`, which is a flexible class for working with Pydantic models and YAML files.
+The Weldyn package implements the `YamlConfigurableModel`, which is a flexible class for working with Pydantic models and YAML files.
 It allows you to easily define and update configurations for your Python applications.

 ## Features